osc-delft/ideas-and-plans/processes/new-members-onboard.md

 We hope you will take advantage of the many opportunities offered to OSC Delft members:
 - [Read more about our community initiatives](https://osc-delft.github.io/initiatives) and see if you would like to join them and their activities!
   - If you would like to become a [data champion](https://osc-delft.github.io/initiatives#data-champions), you can reach out to your faculty data steward [name] (cc-ed).
-- [Check the events page](https://osc-delft.github.io/events) for open science and community events- participate to meet other open scinece enthusiasts from TU Delft and worldwide
+- [Check the events page](https://osc-delft.github.io/events) for open science and community events- participate to meet other open science enthusiasts from TU Delft and worldwide
 - Share your ideas and experience with the community by writing for [our blog](https://osc-delft.github.io/posts) - email me if you would like to write!

 OSC Delft is actively developing and learning - we're always looking for new ideas of things we can do together!
 You can use the [ideas sandbox](https://github.com/osc-delft/ideas-and-plans) to discuss this with the community, or email me!
 I look forward to learning and working together with you :)